Eli Lilly starts human study of potential COVID-19 treatment

-(Reuters) - Eli Lilly and Co (LLY.N) said on Monday first set of patients have been dosed in an early-stage trial to test its potential treatment for COVID-19, in the world’s first study of an antibody treatment against the disease.
+(Reuters) - Eli Lilly and Co said on Monday first set of patients have been dosed in an early-stage trial to test its potential treatment for COVID-19, in the world’s first study of an antibody treatment against the disease.

 Lilly is one of several healthcare companies looking to develop a treatment for COVID-19, which has no approved treatment or vaccine and has caused over 370,000 deaths worldwide.